 - Personal loan from your bank or credit union.
 This has the advantage of lower interest rates than most other methods.

 - Get a loan from friends or family.

 - Here is a free e-book that may help: Tiny House Loans by Alex Pino

-When you are shopping for financing, it might help to keep in mind: Zyl Vardos structures hold their value extremely well, because of our extremely high building standards and maintainable designs.
+When you are shopping for financing, it might help to keep in mind: Zyl Vardos structures hold their value extremely well, because of our extremely high building standards, solid reputation in the tiny house industry, and maintainable designs.
 Zyl Vardos currently builds to International Residential Code, National Fire Protection Code, and American Tiny House Association guidelines.